-4. Raise the foot and use a Phillips #2 screwdriver to loosen the three screws at the bottom of the computer by turning them to the left.
+4. Raise the foot and use a Phillips #2 screwdriver to loosen the three screws at the bottom of the computer by turning them completely counterclockwise.
 These are "captive screws," which means they're not supposed to come all the way out.